National Planning Achievement Awards 2017

 In a cooperative effort between the community and several local agencies, the Huerta del Valle Community Garden in Ontario, California, was developed to provide residents with access to fresh organic produce.
 The small, predominantly Hispanic neighborhood had limited access to healthy food sources and few residents participated in local government until the community garden project was introduced.

 In 2015, Huerta del Valle Community Garden became a 501(c)(3) nonprofit organization, proving that empowered residents can make a long-term impact within their community.
-The garden is a model that many other communities can readily adapt.
+The garden is a model that many other communities can readily adopt.

 National Planning Achievement Award for Implementation — Gold